 In this article, we’ll look at some of the most common approaches to pricing, and evaluate their pros and cons.

-Five common pricing strategies
+Common pricing strategies

 This is the simplest approach possible, with one rate available for the whole year.
 It’s easy to implement, but properties that use a single rate miss out on a huge amount of profit every month.